Monday 5 March 2012

 An Caisteal 995m 5hrs 16mins

-The descent was down the snow slopes towards Stob Glas and then into Coire a' Chuilinn for the walk out.
+The descent was down the snow slopes towards Stob Glas and then into Coire a' Chuilinn for the walkout.
 It had been a tiring day with the boggy ground on the lower slopes and the soft snow higher up but walking on winter's days such as this is beguiling.
-Last time we had done these munros we had also climbed Cruach Ardrain and Beinn Tulaichean and in mid December.
-We had made a dangerous descent through the rocky outcrops on Beinn Tulaichean in the mist and dark from which John still has scars; this time it was just fond memories and we had enough light to drive home.
-A friend sent me this linearised version of my friend the Raven, less scary than the real thing.
+The last time we had done these munros we had also climbed Cruach Ardrain and Beinn Tulaichean in mid-December.
+We had made a dangerous descent through the rocky outcrops on Beinn Tulaichean in the mist and dark from which John still has scars.
+This time it was just fond memories and we had enough light to drive home.
+A friend on reading the post sent me this linearised version of my friend the Raven.
+It is less scary than the real thing.

 My friend the Raven